gangweix/next-forcing/README.md

 ## Overview

-Next Forcing is a multi-chunk prediction framework for causal world modeling.
-Standard autoregressive video world models are trained with teacher-forced next-chunk denoising, which can become shortcut-prone: adjacent chunks are visually similar, especially at high frame rates, so the model can reduce loss by copying local appearance instead of learning long-range dynamics.

-Next Forcing addresses this myopic supervision by adding lightweight Multi-Chunk Prediction (MCP) modules that predict multiple future video chunks, such as `next^1`, `next^2`, and `next^3`, alongside the main model.
-The MCP modules form a causal prediction chain and inject dense temporal supervision back into the main world model.
-At inference time, the same MCP modules can be retained to predict the next video chunk in parallel with the current one, enabling faster rollout.

-This repository currently hosts the project page and visual assets.
+Next Forcing tackles the myopic supervision problem in autoregressive video world models: next-chunk denoising often learns local appearance shortcuts instead of long-range dynamics, especially at high frame rates.

+By training lightweight Multi-Chunk Prediction (MCP) modules to predict multiple future chunks, Next Forcing provides denser temporal supervision, achieves faster and more stable convergence across frame rates, sets new state-of-the-art results on RoboTwin, and enables `2x` inference acceleration via parallel chunk generation.
 Code will be released upon paper acceptance.

 ## Highlights

-- **Multi-chunk prediction objective:** supervises multiple future horizons instead of only the current chunk.
-- **Causal MCP chain:** near-future MCP predictions inform farther-future predictions while preserving causality.
-- **Multi-layer feature fusion:** MCP modules consume intermediate representations from several backbone layers, improving gradient flow into the main model.
-- **Zero-overhead deployment option:** discard MCP modules at inference and keep the improved main model.
+- **Multi-Chunk Prediction (MCP):** auxiliary modules predict `next^1`, `next^2`, and `next^3` chunks to provide long-range temporal supervision beyond the current chunk.
+- **Faster and stable training:** Next Forcing converges faster and reaches higher success rates across frame rates, with the strongest gains at high FPS where appearance shortcuts are most severe.
-- **Parallel chunk generation option:** retain the depth-1 MCP module to generate the next chunk in parallel and obtain `2x` inference acceleration.
+- **LLM-style inference acceleration:** the MCP module can be retained at inference to predict the next chunk in parallel with the current chunk, similar in spirit to parallel/speculative decoding in LLMs.

 ## Method